hattesen/littlefs/SPEC.md

    block gets a unique id which is used to associate tags with that file.
 The special value `0x3ff` is used for any tags that are not associated with a file, such as directory and global metadata.
+   #MISSING - does this mean that (sub)directories do not have a block-unique id, but all contain 0x3ff?

 4. **Length (10-bits)** - Length of the data in bytes.
 The special value `0x3ff` indicates that this tag has been deleted.